 The initial confirmation for this type of product supplements and forms part of the ISDA Master Agreement, and therefore the transaction must be confirmed using the standard form of confirmation.

 4.3.
 Transaction Information

-The complete transaction information must be confirmed, and include applicable items from the list below:
+The complete transaction information must be confirmed.
+The confirmation must include all applicable items from the list below:

 4.3.1.
 Caps, Floors and Collars